 The golden stool is like a divine to the Ashanti.
 Even today the Ashanti tribe still lives in the tradition of the Golden Stool.
 They protect the Golden Stool very carefully.
 Since its arrival, it has never touched the ground and no one has ever sat on it.
 It is kept in a very tight security as it has always been considered sacred.

-The Ashanti’s are also known as the experts in a wide range of specialised crafts.
-These crafts include wood carving, weaving, the renown kente cloths, metallurgy and ceramics.
+The Ashanti’s are also known as the experts in a wide range of specialized crafts.
+These crafts include wood carving, weaving, the renown kente cloths, metallurgy, and ceramics.
 Among these crafts, only pottery making is meant for a female, the others are strictly meant for male specialists.
 Even in the making of pottery, only male specialists are allowed to design the pottery and pipes.

-Many selected Ashanti crafts available for purchase at the African Crafts Market.
+Many selected Ashanti crafts are available for purchase at the African Crafts Market.